tractr/traxion/packages/hapify-generate-config/README.md

 };
 ```

-> Note: this package is intend to be delete until hapify integrates the
+> Note: this package is intended to be deleted until hapify integrates the
 > `extends` options.
 The copy and the generated configuration is not the best
 > way to do and this package is just a patch to accelerate developement of the
 > new stack